Key Takeaway

 How long do I have to file a PTSD injury lawsuit in New York?

 Most personal injury actions in New York must be filed within three years.
 Claims against public entities can have much shorter deadlines, including a 90-day notice-of-claim requirement.
+If you want a broader procedural overview, read our guide on how long a personal injury lawsuit usually takes.
 The sooner you get advice, the safer your position.

 The Bottom Line